HardlyDifficult/Tutorials/Chapter4.md

 We are leveraging the FloorDetector component in order to prevent jumps when the character is not touching the floor.

+<hr></details>
+<details><summary>Why not use a cooldown instead?</summary>

 You may consider using a cooldown by time instead.
 This would create a different play experience, and if the cooldown is short the player may be able to double jump (but not fly by spamming space).

+You might also want both a cooldown and the floor detection.
+Small changes to mechanics like this can change how the game feels while playing.

 <hr></details>